Cinnamon Roll Bites

 Make the dough:

-• Add in salt and flour.
+• Add in salt and 2 cups of flour.
 Mix using the beater blade just until the ingredients are barely combined.
-Allow the mixture to rest for 5 minutes so the flour has time to soak up the liquids.
+Allow the mixture to rest for 5 minutes so the flour has time to soak up the liquids. ½ teaspoon salt, 2 ¼ cups all-purpose flour

 • Scrape the dough off the beater blade and remove it.
 Attach the dough hook.

 • Beat the dough on medium speed.
-Knead for 5-7 minutes or until the dough is elastic and smooth. **The dough should be tacky and will still be sticking to the sides of the bowl.
+Knead for 5-7 minutes or until the dough is elastic and smooth.
+Add the last ¼ cup of dough if the dough is too sticky. **The dough should be tacky and will still be sticking to the sides of the bowl.
 That's ok!

 • Set the bowl in a warm place and allow the dough to rise until almost double.
 I like to turn on the oven to the lowest setting for 1-2 minutes.
 Then turn off the oven and place the dough to rise in there.
 It normally takes about 30 minutes for the dough to rise.
 Do not allow the dough to rise too much.